wix-incubator/wix-cli-docs/guides/workflow/testing.md

 };
 ```

-This setup configures Jest with TypeScript support, as well as how to handle CSS imports.
-It also configures it to set up a browser-like environment with `jsdom`.
+This setup configures Jest with TypeScript support, defines how to handle CSS imports, and sets up a browser-like environment with `jsdom`.
 To make sure Jest can handle images and other files, add the following file `__mocks__/fileMock.js`:

 ```javascript
 module.exports = 'test-file-stub';